microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 }
 ```

-What this means is that `FlushMode.Immediate` will send each op it its own payload to the server, while `FlushMode.TurnBased` will accumulate all ops in a single JS turn and send them together in the same payload.
+What this means is that `FlushMode.Immediate` will send each op in its own payload to the server, while `FlushMode.TurnBased` will accumulate all ops in a single JS turn and send them together in the same payload.
 Technically, `FlushMode.Immediate` can be simulated with `FlushMode.TurnBased` by calling any async API immediately after producing each op.
 Therefore, for all intents and purposes, `FlushMode.Immediate` enables all batches sent to the server to have only one op.

 **By default, Fluid uses `FlushMode.TurnBased`** as:

 -   it is more efficient from an I/O perspective (batching ops overall decrease the number of payloads sent to the server)
--   reduces concurrency related bugs, as it ensures that all ops are generated within the same JS turn and then applied by all clients within a single JS turn.
+-   reduces concurrency related bugs, as it ensures that all ops generated within the same JS turn are also applied by all other clients within a single JS turn.
 Clients using the same pattern can safely assume ops will be applied exactly as they are observed locally.
+The alternative would be for ops to be both produced and applied with interruptions (which may involve processing input or rendering), invalidating the state based off which the changes were produced.

 As `FlushMode.TurnBased` accumulates ops, it is the most vulnerable to run into the 1MB socket limit.